kkvillanueva/GE-IT-Skills-portfolio/README.md

 <h1 align="center">ABOUT ME</h1>

 Hi, I'm *Krislyn*!
-I am 19 years old and currently studying for a B.S. in Accountancy at Ateneo de Davao University.
+I am 19 years old and a B.S.
+Accountancy student at Ateneo de Davao University.
 Aside from my interest in business and finance, I have a strong passion for art and design.
 I have served in the Creatives Committee across different school organizations in order to express my creativity with others.

 ---